Everest Base Camp Trek Difficulty

 Treks to Everest Base Camp are strenuous.
 Though anyone in good health can accomplish this journey, the fitter you are, the more enjoyable it will be.
 Thus, we encourage you participate in stamina-building exercises a few weeks before your excursion.
 Swimming, cycling, and jogging are all options.
 It's also a good idea to go on short hikes that last between six and eight hours.

 Because Everest Base Camp Hikes take place at such high altitudes, you'll need to bring suitable clothing, footwear, and other gear.
 Remember to bring a good camera because you will be seeing some of the most extreme and thrilling high-altitude terrain, which you may want to photograph.

 What kind of Trekking Arrangements do We Provide?

 We operate solo, private as well as group departures to the Everest region.
-Trekking base camp on your own can be a very delightful experience that offers complete privacy, freedom, and even cost-effectiveness.
+Trekking to Everest Base Camp on your own can be a very delightful experience that offers complete privacy, freedom, and even cost-effectiveness.
 We are okay with however you would want to trek!

-We have set departure dates for your trek to the base camp - 14 days in 2022, 2023 and 2024.
+We have set departure dates for your trek to the Everest Base Camp - 14 days in 2022, 2023, and 2024.
 If you have a group, you can join one of our groups or create a private trek.